 TLIST -t pattern Key -t : Show Task dependencies in Tree form pid : List module information for this task if no PID is given - all Tasks are listed pattern : A complete task name or expression pattern (e.g. CMD.*) if a pattern is given it will match against task names or window titles.

-The following batch file will show the full path of all running programs.
+Batch file to show the full path of all running programs:

 @ECHO off FOR /f "tokens=1" %%G in ('tlist') DO (call :s_item %%G) GOTO :eof :s_item tlist %1 | find "CmdLine"

 "When I first started running, I was so embarrassed, I'd walk when cars passed me.
 I'd pretend I was looking at the flowers" ~ Joan Benoit Samuelson, 1984 Olympic Marathon gold medalist

 MSINFO32 - Windows diagnostics.

 Equivalent PowerShell: Get-Process - Get a list of processes on a machine (ps/gps).